kaimast/lsm-rs/README.md

 ## Feature Flags
 * `wisckey`: Store keys and values separately.
 This usually results in higher throughput with slightly higher CPU-usage (enabled by default)
 * `snappy-compression`: Use the [snappy format](https://docs.rs/snap/1.0.5/snap/) to compress data on disk (enabled by default)
+* `bloom-filters`: Add bloom filters to data blocks for more efficient searching
 * `sync`: Expose a synchronous API instead of an async one.
 Note, that in this case the implementation will launch a tokio instance internally and hide it from the caller.
 * `async-io`: Use `tokio_uring` for I/O instead of that of the standard library.
 Note, that this only works recent version of the Linux kernel.